Ageism: Advocacy against ageism

+Youth Liberation of Ann Arbor was an organization based in Ann Arbor, Michigan.
+It existed from 1970 to 1979 and is often cited in more recent academic literature as one of the leading forerunners of several youth movements in the United States, including the youth rights movement, youth voice movement, and the youth media movement.

-Three O'Clock Lobby formed in 1976 to promote youth participation throughout traditionally ageist government structures in Michigan.
+Three O'Clock Lobby was formed in 1976 to promote youth participation throughout traditionally ageist government structures in Michigan.

 Old Lesbians Organizing for Change was founded in 1987; the mission of the organization is to "eliminate the oppression of ageism and to stand in solidarity against all oppressions" through "[the] cooperative community of Old Lesbian feminist activists from many backgrounds working for justice and the well-being of all old lesbians."
 Their initial meeting was inspired by the publication of the book Look Me in the Eye: Old Women, Aging and Ageism by Barbara Macdonald and Cynthia Rich in 1983.

-Americans for a Society Free from Age Restrictions formed in 1996 to advance the civil and human rights of young people through eliminating ageist laws targeted against young people, and to help youth counter ageism in America.
+Americans for a Society Free from Age Restrictions was formed in 1996 to "advance the civil and human rights of young people through eliminating ageist laws targeted against young people", and "to help youth counter ageism in America".

+Peacefire is a U.S.-based website, with a registered address in Bellevue, Washington, dedicated to "preserving First Amendment rights for Internet users, particularly those younger than 18".
+It was founded in August 1996 by Bennett Haselton, who still runs it.
+The site's motto is, "You'll understand when you're younger."

 The National Youth Rights Association started in 1998 to promote awareness of the legal and human rights of young people in the United States.

 The Freechild Project was formed in 2001 in the United States to identify, unify and promote diverse opportunities for youth engagement in social change by fighting ageism.

-Related campaigns
+The Global Youth Action Network (GYAN) is an international network of youth NGOs spanning 180 countries, and headquartered in New York, near the United Nations.
+GYAN is a youth-led not for profit organization (registered in 2001, New York [USA], under section 501[c]3) that incubates global partnerships and increases youth participation in decision-making.
+GYAN has registered chapters in Brazil, Colombia, France, Ghana, Mexico, and South Africa, with teams working out of an additional eight countries.